NorwegianVeterinaryInstitute/BioinfTraining/saga.md

 ```bash
 ssh YOUR_USERNAME@saga.sigma2.no
 ```

-- ?jeevan
-To NIRD - from within ABEL ?
-SAGA?
+To NIRD
 ```bash
 ssh <username>@login.nird.sigma2.no
 ```

+Check where you are: `hostname`

 ## Checkings disk usage for your quotates